sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 To perform the tests, we will repeat the steps below for each agent type.

-To begin, navigate to the `ChatInfrastructure` project.
+To begin, navigate to the `/Services` folder.

-Open the `Services` folder.
+Open the `SemanticKernelService.cs` file.

 Locate the `GetResponse()` function.